CS-UCR/final-project-LA-transit/README.md

 final-project-spider-man created by GitHub Classroom

 There are 2 overarching datasets.
 The first dataset is a collection of the LA Metro Bike Share data which is in the "BikeShare" folder.
-I take one portion of the data and clean it into 2020 Q1 Cleaned Bike Data.csv.
+I take one portion of the data and clean it into "2020 Q1 Cleaned Bike Data.csv".
 The second dataset is the LA Metro Bus data that I attained from the LA Metro API ("LAMetro_bus_data.csv").

 ---